Effective Date: May 19, 2026 · Platform: telehealth.yourmd.online

 - HTTPS Enforcement: HTTP access is automatically redirected to HTTPS.
 HSTS headers ensure browsers always use encrypted connections.

-8. Third-Party Services
+8. Third-Party Services & Business Associate Agreements

 - Payment Processing: Stripe (PCI DSS Level 1 certified).
 YourMD never stores, processes, or has access to your full credit card number.
+A healthcare BAA is executed prior to any payment flow that touches PHI.

-- Cloud Storage: YMD Drive provides HIPAA-compliant encrypted document storage with AES-256 encryption, audit logging, and provider sharing controls
+- Cloud Storage: YMD Drive provides HIPAA-compliant encrypted document storage with AES-256 encryption, audit logging, and provider sharing controls.

 9. Privacy, Cookies & Consent